sriramgkn/sriramgkn.github.io/about.md

 permalink: /about/
 ---

-I'm a physics graduate student at [UWaterloo](https://uwaterloo.ca) and [Perimeter Institute](https://perimeterinstitute.ca), and earlier an engineering physics undergrad at [IITM](https://www.iitm.ac.in) in India.
+Hi, I'm a physics graduate student at [UWaterloo](https://uwaterloo.ca) and [Perimeter Institute](https://perimeterinstitute.ca), and earlier an engineering physics undergrad at [IITM](https://www.iitm.ac.in) in India.
 Check out the projects section for past work.

 Currently I'm into the subject of "quantum learning theory", central question being - what is the complexity of learning properties of a quantum state prepared in an experiment?
 The problem also goes by the name "tomography" for its conceptual similarity to imaging tech.